MichaelHoste/xmoto.js/README.md

 ## TODO

+* FIX INPUTS !
+Get inputs in the physics loop, not in the main loop.
+Or it will break replays easily if framerate drops
 * Improve XML levels compatibility!
 * Improve and correct edge creation (really slow in webgl because of mask!)
 * PIXIJS